Oiling Treatment, Care and Maintenance of Hardwood Worktops

 Hardwood worktops must be thoroughly treated with at least three coats of protective wood oil, to all sides (including the underside), prior to installation.
 It is also beneficial to apply as many coats as possible to the end-grain of the worktops as this is the area which will absorb the most moisture.
 An extra three to four coats should also be applied around tapholes, sink cutouts and areas of heavy use or exposure.
-This can be carried out by yourself on site or, for your convenience, Crosby Worktops can provide this service for you prior to delivery.

 Oils are best applied by using a lint-free cloth rather than a brush.
 A lint-free cloth is any form of material that will not deposit any particles on the wood - an old T-shirt is usually ideal.

-|When applying the oil yourself, it is best to apply several thin coats rather than one thick application.
-Always work the oil into the worktop in the direction of the wood grain for best results.|
+When applying the oil yourself, it is best to apply several thin coats rather than one thick application.
+Always work the oil into the worktop in the direction of the wood grain for best results.

 After applying the first coat, you will probably notice that some areas are wet and others dry.
 This is because the wood will absorb the oil at different degrees in different areas.
 Wait for 15minutes and then run the cloth over the entire surface again to ensure an even spread.
 Do not allow large pools of oil to dry on the surface.